-Marie Harel created the original Camembert cheese from raw milk in Normandy, France in 1791.
-Today, however, a very small percentage of producers make cheese from raw milk with the same process as Marie Harel would have used.
-Those who produce cheese using Marie Harel's method, can legally call their cheese Camembert Normandie under the AOC guidelines.
+Marie Harel created the original Camembert cheese from raw milk in Normandy, France, in 1791.
+Today, however, very few producers make cheese from raw milk with the same process as Marie Harel would have used.
+Those who produce cheese using Marie Harel's method can legally call their cheese Camembert Normandie under the AOC guidelines.
 However, the production of Camembert cheese has now transcended the AOC designation.
-Very good varieties of Camembert cheese made from pasteurised milk can be found in Normandy today.
+Some varieties of Camembert cheese made from pasteurised milk can be found in Normandy.
 The best of them is the Camembert Le Châtelain.

 This cheese is best paired with a light red wine such as Beaujolais, Chenin Blanc, St Emilion, St Estephe or traditionally a glass of Normandy cider.